DemocracyEarth/community./Getting Started.md

 * **Choose your URL:** On the internet, a URL is analogous to territory.
 The URL - your Democracy Earth Internet territory -  is where you will build your movement.
 There are three different kinds of URLs that can be created:

       1. NATIONAL - A national url points to all posts made by users from a given nation.
       Ex: venezuela.democracy.earth.
-A voter's nation is self-selected during the sign-up process.
+Voters self-select nationaity during sign up.

       2. PRIVATE - A private url points to all posts made from a specific account that you can then create.
 This way you have full control over the content, but it is not as engaging because other usres can only vote or debate, they can't make posts themselves.

       3. HASHTAG - You can also have a URL pointing to a specific hashtag, so that any post with that hashtag will appear there.

 * **initial set-up:** You have received your democracy.earth e-mail and your invite to Basecamp.
 Now, create your Basecamp profile with: address, e-mail, phone number, and the URL you will be working on (ex: venezuela.democracy.earth) + 10 questions to kickstart the URL with content.
 [Here's a video showing how to do it.](https://drive.google.com/file/d/14Pxvgiks7Wbcr2n04XdyGIL1TGj19ZQI/view?usp=sharing) Alternativelly, you can request your URL directly [here](https://github.com/DemocracyEarth/sovereign/issues/305), on Github.